We are an experienced and entrepreneurial team who choose to work in partnership with other entrepreneurs.

 Tom Benzie MSc CEng MRAeS

 Tom is an engineer.
 He has been in the aerospace industry for almost 36 years.
 He has worked with companies worldwide and has specialised in engineering the systems that provide conditioning to both people and equipment.
 He is passionate about ensuring that aircraft passengers can arrive at their destinations no less healthy than when they departed.
-This is why he is involved in this project.
+This is why he is involved in the Nano Optical Sensor Solution projects.